“The infernal serpent; it was he whose guile/Stirred up with envy and revenge/Deceived the mother of mankind…” – Paradise Lost

 Klein’s colleague Joan Riviere wrote, “The first and the most fundamental of our insurances or safety measures against feelings of pain, of being attacked, or of helplessness—one from which so many others spring—is that device we call projection.
 All painful and unpleasant sensations and feelings in the mind are by this device automatically relegated outside oneself...
 [W]e blame them on someone else.
 [Insofar] as such destructive forces are recognized in ourselves we claim that they have come there arbitrarily and by some external agency....[P]rojection is the…first reaction to pain and it probably remains the most spontaneous reaction in all of us to any painful feeling throughout our lives.”

 Perpetually blaming your problems on others is technically known as a character disorder.
 They fall into several categories: Anti-social Personality Disorder, Narcissistic Personality Disorder, Borderline Personality Disorder.
+(I've heard it referred to the "the Dark Triad," although this not a recognized order in any DSM but instead a vulgarized interpretation.)

 I have met several of these people in my life and the havoc they wreak is astonishing.
 Bizarrely, they don’t even know they’re doing it – they’re as unconscious of their antics as a two-year-old.
 Being self-centered and inconsiderate, they are clueless about the effect they have on others.